 The 2012 Audi Q5 has two engine options.
 The base model comes with a 2.0-liter four-cylinder turbocharged engine that’s paired with an eight-speed automatic transmission.
 It makes 211 horsepower and 258 pound-feet of torque.

 By comparison, the 3.2 liter V6 engine, available with the 3.2 Prestige and 3.2 Premium Plus trims, produces 270 horsepower and 243 pound-feet of torque.
-The 3.2-liter V6 is more powerful, and test drivers have nothing but positive things to say about this option’s performance, but they also say that the 2.0-liter turbo engine is fantastic.
+The 3.2-liter V6 is more powerful, and test drivers have nothing but positive things to say about this engine’s performance, but they also say that the 2.0-liter turbo engine is fantastic.

-If you want to save $7,400, go for the 2.0-liter.
-Not only will you have smaller monthly payments, but you’ll also have higher fuel economy ratings of 20/27 mpg city/highway, according to the EPA.
+The base engine has fuel economy ratings of 20/27 mpg city/highway, according to the EPA.
 The 3.2-liter engine averages much less – 18/23 mpg – but these ratings are still some of the highest in the class, especially when you factor in the standard all-wheel drive that comes with both models.
 The Q5 does take premium gasoline, but that’s common in the class.
 In fact, the Volvo XC60 is one of few luxury compact SUVs that uses regular gasoline.

-- "It’s (eight-speed automatic transmission is) the same basic box of gears found in the BMW 7-series, Rolls-Royce Ghost, and Audi A8 and A5, among others.
+- "It’s the same basic box of gears found in the BMW 7-series, Rolls-Royce Ghost, and Audi A8 and A5, among others.
 It upshifts with a swiftness and confidence that remind of Audi’s S tronic dual-clutch automatic, particularly with the throttle matted.
 Nonsequential up- or downshifts even eight to two can be executed manually, although you have to be a little deliberate about it, with more of a whap whap whap than a whapwhapwhap." -- Car and Driver

 - "As a result, the base model Q5 is nearly as quick as the more expensive V6-powered rivals: Audi says the 2.0T accelerates from zero to 60 in 7.1 seconds, compared with 6.7 seconds for the Q5 3.2 and X3 xDrive28i." -- Businessweek